pikatoste/test.sh/README.md

     make
     ```

-2. Copy `build/test.sh` to your project or put it in a central location, such as /opt/test.sh/test.sh.
+2. Copy `build/test.sh` to your project or put or to a central location, such as /opt/test.sh/test.sh.

 ## Usage